-Delaware State Trooper accused of beating teens over ding dong ditch prank indicted by grand jury
+Delaware state trooper accused of beating teens over ding dong ditch prank indicted by grand jury

 Prosecutors said the night of Aug.
 21, a 15-year-old boy who had his face covered ran up to a house in Elsmere, kicked the front door and ran away.

-That house happens to be where Delaware State Police Captain Dempsey Walters lives.
+That house happens to be where Delaware State Police Corporal Dempsey Walters lives.

 Walters wasn't home at the time, but his girlfriend was and she called police.